 In this exclusive guide, we outline the 50 most effective tools and strategies to reduce the overall number of chargebacks you receive.Get the FREE guide

-The Truth in Lending Act & “Point-of-Sale” Financing
+How the Truth in Lending Act Benefits Consumers

 These mandates were created over a half-century ago.
-They were never designed to cover things like online shopping.
-They’re solely intended to protect consumers from unscrupulous merchants; not to protect merchants from dishonest consumers.
-Combined with the rise of the internet and eCommerce, regulations like TILA eventually contributed to an unforeseen problem, now known as friendly fraud.
+They were never designed to be adaptable to the online marketplace.
+Plus, with the rise of the internet and eCommerce, regulations like TILA eventually contributed to unforeseen problems like friendly fraud.

 The internet has allowed borrowers and cardholders to manipulate consumer protection systems to cheat merchants out of legitimate revenue.
-While Regulation Z is necessary and effective, new mandates need to be considered–ones that more accurately reflect the reality of 21st-century merchants.
+So, while Regulation Z is necessary and effective, new mandates that accurately reflect the reality of 21st-Century merchants need to be considered.

-The Truth in Lending Act and the Fair Credit Billing Act have helped consumers, but often at the merchant’s expense.
-If your business is having issues with chargebacks, contact Chargebacks911 today and learn how you can recover revenue with the benefit of a 100% ROI guarantee.
+Are you having issues with chargebacks?
+Contact Chargebacks911 today and learn how you can recover revenue with the benefit of a 100% ROI guarantee.